 Can customers order inside?

 Customers may order inside, however should be encouraged to pre-order.
 Customers must follow social distancing guidance when collecting takeaway products, there must be no consumption of food or drink on the premises.

 Do I need to do a risk assessment?

 Yes, see our template risk assessment – https://www.monmouthshire.gov.uk/shop-local/for-businesses

-Previous risk assessments for indoor only areas should be reviewed if trading indoors from the 3rd August.
-Premises are reminded to set a maximum capacity limit for the inside areas.
-If you have an outdoor trading area ensure all the outdoor customers do not rush inside when weather changes unless there is sufficient space inside to accommodate them in line with social distancing.
+Risk Assessments should reflect the current updated Welsh Government regulations and guidance.
+Premises are reminded to set a maximum capacity limit for the inside areas, consider social distancing, hygiene and signage.
 Premises should provide the risk assessment to staff and the guidance asks you to make it available to customers.
 Premises may consider publishing it on the website.

 Can Taxis keep working?